Best Blenders (2026)

 America's Test Kitchen's favorite mid-priced blender.
 At less than half the cost of a Vitamix, the Breville Fresh & Furious with its 1,100-watt motor blends foods just slightly less finely than premium models but performs well on every task tested.
 The 50-ounce BPA-free Tritan jug, 5 speed settings, and 3-year warranty make it ideal for the average kitchen. [src2, src5]

-Tom's Guide awards this blender silver medal status, noting it "performs like a Vitamix" at one-third the price.
+Tom's Guide awards Ninja's Detect line silver medal status, noting it "performs like a Vitamix" at a fraction of the price.
 BlendSense technology uses sensors to detect ingredients and automatically adjusts speed and blending time for consistent results.
-The 1,800 peak watts crush ice and frozen fruit effortlessly in the 72-ounce pitcher, while 10 speed settings provide manual control when needed. [src3, src6]
+The 1,800 peak watts crush ice and frozen fruit effortlessly, and the kitchen-system bundle adds a processing bowl, while 10 speed settings provide manual control when needed. [src3, src6]

 At under $100, the NutriBullet Full-Size Blender Combo offers 1,200 watts, a 64-ounce pitcher, and two personal cups (32 oz and 24 oz).
 Three precision speeds plus pulse and an Extract program handle most blending tasks competently.
 Multiple review sites rank it the best blender to buy overall considering its strong build, great performance, and affordable price point. [src4, src6]